-How to avoid losing money unnecessarily by insuring not just one, but all of your debtors
+How not to lose money unnecessarily by insuring not just one, but all your debtors

 It is a dilemma for many an entrepreneur: should you insure all your debtors or only the high-risk ones?
 For an entrepreneur, it is often clear which customer is more likely to have an unpaid invoice.
-Therefore, it sounds logical to insure only those high-risk customers.
+It therefore sounds logical to insure only those high-risk customers.
 The experts at CreditDevice explain why that is not wise.

-If there is one insurance policy that you can go either way with, it is credit insurance.
-That makes it a very different type of insurance than corporate liability insurance or legal expenses insurance.
+If there is any insurance you can go either way with, it is credit insurance.
+That makes it a completely different type of insurance than corporate liability insurance or legal expenses insurance.
 Those are much more static; you take them out and they can remain unchanged for years.
-With credit insurance, there are also different forms, types and types.
+With credit insurance, there are also different forms, kinds and types.

 One of the most important questions is which debtor or debtors you insure.
 There are roughly two options:

-• With a revenue policy, you insure all debtors.
-By the way, this type of insurance offers a variety of flavors, depending on the type of business and needs of the organization.
+• With a turnover policy , you insure all debtors.
+Incidentally, this type of insurance offers a choice of flavours, depending on the type of business and the needs of the organisation.

 • A single risk policy allows you to insure one particular risk.

-With a single risk policy, for example, you can insure one particular debtor.
+A single risk policy allows you to insure one particular debtor , for example.
 Or a few.
 Such insurance is therefore also called a debtor policy.
-But you can also insure debtors from one particular country.
-Even a single transaction insurance is possible, for example, when you receive a large amount of money from one customer.
+But you can also insure debtors from one particular country .
+Even insuring one transaction is possible, for instance when you receive a large amount from one customer.

 Here’s the catch

-That sounds interesting and attractive, but there’s a catch.
-“Compared to a turnover policy where all customers are insured, single-risk insurance is relatively expensive,” says Hans-Peter Vloemans, Managing Director at CreditDevice.
+This sounds interesting and attractive, but there is a catch.
+“Compared to a turnover policy where all customers are insured, single-risk policies are relatively expensive,” says Hans-Peter Vloemans, Managing Director at CreditDevice.
 Sales manager Sian Houwaart also advises his clients against the single-risk policy.
-“I wouldn’t,” he explains, “because the risk is not well spread.”
+“I would not do that,” he explains, “because the risk is not well spread.”

 The principle of insurance in 1 minute

-It’s about spreading risk.
+It is about spreading risks.
 For the relationship between risk and premium, we need to dive a little further into the theory behind insurance.
-But don’t worry, it won’t be tough.
+But don’t worry, it won ‘t be tough.

 Why you actually have a dental subscription